AlynxZhou/reframe/README.md

 - ninja
 - gcc

-If you want to build the experimental neatvnc implementation (`-Dneatvnc=true`), you will also need the following dependencies that neatvnc requires:
+If you want to build the experimental neatvnc implementation (`-D neatvnc=true`), you will also need the following dependencies that neatvnc requires:

 - neatvnc
 - aml